 Before our veterinarians have examined a patient, it is difficult to predict the details of a treatment plan, so cost is similarly difficult to estimate precisely.
 Once one of our veterinarians has examined your pet and proposed a treatment plan, you’ll be provided with a cost estimate for that plan.
 Any additional problems that are revealed by the oral diagnostics performed under anesthesia will be promptly communicated and discussed with you so that you can decide the course of action.

-To us, each patient deserves a thoughtful evaluation, and each pet owner deserves a thorough explanation of oral examination findings and the treatment plan.
-We schedule consultations for new patients Monday-Thursday afternoons so that we can spend the mornings performing treatment and procedures.
-Doing treatment and procedures in the morning allows us to monitor our patients’ anesthetic recovery over the course of the afternoon and discharge them to go home the same day.
+Each patient deserves a thoughtful evaluation, and each pet owner deserves a thorough explanation of oral examination findings and the treatment plan.
+We generally schedule consultations for Dr. Farcas Monday-Wednesday afternoons so that we can spend the mornings performing treatment and procedures; Thursday is dedicated to more patients getting treated until later in the day.
+Dr. Mincheff does patient procedures until later in the day Monday-Wednesday and she sees new patients for consultations all day on most Thursdays.
+Doing treatment and procedures earlier in the day allows us to monitor our patients’ anesthetic recovery over the course of the afternoon and discharge them to go home the same day.
 Given the time constraints of our schedule, unless there is a medical emergency, deviation from the normal flow of our hospital is not beneficial for patients.

 Animal Dental Clinic works with all providers of pet insurance, though we do require payment at the time of service.
 It is advisable to contact your insurance company before your pet’s procedure to find out the details of coverage for the intended treatment.
 We will provide your insurance company with any documentation needed for you to receive reimbursement.